 With its rich background, Sienna Plantation is remembered for its colorful owners, its vast and prosperous sugar cane and cotton crops, and in later years, its importance as a religious retreat.
 Sienna played a pivotal role in Texas history.
+Learn why the new homes in this community, come from a historically rich background.

 Originally part of Stephen F. Austin's "Old Three Hundred" colony settlement, the land that has become Sienna Plantation was first settled by Captain William Hall and Captain David Fitzgerald, who, in 1824, located their farms on the east bank of the Brazos River.
 Fitzgerald died shortly after making his claim, and his property in the northern portion of Sienna Plantation was eventually sold to J. B. Capels, who established a trading post and tavern for early settlers at Oyster Creek.